Terpenes and cannabinoids have a relationship that we are only starting to understand.

 Terpenes also play an important role in one of medical cannabis’ most prominent functions: stopping seizures.
 During lab tests, scientists have found that a non-THC strain of cannabis extract also had the ability to help stop body spasms.

-Aroma and Medicinal Effect From Terpenes
+Aroma and Euphoria From Terpenes

 But even when terpenes are not exerting their own effects on users, they’re still earning their keep by adding extra punch to the power of THC; strengthening and enhancing its psychotropic influence on the human brain.